LeBonsBay/HEINZ/README.md

 # HEINZ($HEINZ)

 $HEINZ is a simple discord bot made with the <a href="https://github.com/Javacord/Javacord">Javacord</a> library.
 The project is inspired by a specific individual.
-This project is

 # `Features` :joystick: